See posts below to find a job or volunteer opportunity in our field.

 To post an opportunity, contact us.

-Please Note: The Justice Arts Coalition is not hiring, but we are always looking for support from volunteers!
+Please Note: Justice Arts Coalition is not hiring, but we are always looking for support from volunteers!

 Location: Washington D.C.